NicMcPhee/web-sockets-example/DEPLOYMENT.md

 entails.

 We will be using a tool called Docker to help with the deployment process.
-Docker is a tool for creating and running "containers."
+Docker is a tool for creating and running _software containers_.
-Containers allow a developer to package up an application with all of the parts it needs, such as libraries and other dependencies, and deploy it as one package.
+Containers allow a developer to package up an application with all of the parts it needs, such as libraries and other dependencies, and deploy it as a single unit.
 We will use Docker to separate our app into three containers:
 One for the Java server, one for hosting the client files, and one for the database.